 Research and Policy

-Since 2004, Excelencia has been the national leader in developing strategic research guided by the experiences and realities of today's Latino and other post-traditional students to inform action by community and institutional leaders and policy makers that facilitates institutional change.
+Since 2004, Excelencia has been the national leader in developing strategic research guided by the experiences and realities of today's Latino and other post-traditional students to inform action by community and institutional leaders and policy makers that facilitates institutional change for student success in higher education.

 Excelencia uses a Latino lens to bring to the forefront what we know about Latino student success, what works to improve it, and what decision makers can do.

-Excelencia’s policy agenda advocates for accelerating Latino student success to close gaps in degree attainment based on the current profile of Latinos in higher education.
-Four policy issues were continually raised among leading institutions committed to supporting Latino student success: 1) affordability, 2) institutional capacity, 3) retention and transfer, and 4) workforce preparation.
+Excelencia’s policy agenda advocates for accelerating Latino student success while increasing all student success to close gaps in degree attainment based on the current profile of Latinos in higher education.
+Four policy issues were continually raised among leading institutions committed to supporting Latino, and all, student success: 1) workforce, 2) institutional capacity, 3) college affordability, and 4) retention and transfer.

 Applying a Latino lens to higher education policy and practice

-Excelencia’s community understands and addresses contemporary higher education issues uses a Latino lens.
-Read the latest perspectives on policies and practices impacting Latino student success from across the Excelencia network.
+Excelencia’s community understands and addresses contemporary higher education issues using a Latino lens.
+Read the latest perspectives on policies and practices impacting Latino, and all, student success from across the Excelencia network.

 Research Library

-Excelencia in Education accelerates Latino student success in higher education by promoting Latino student achievement and informing educational policies with a Latino lens.
+Excelencia in Education accelerates Latino student success in higher education while increasing all student success by promoting Latino student achievement and informing educational policies with a Latino lens.
 Since the organization’s founding, Excelencia has been the leading information source on Latinos in higher education, making our research and policy priorities available for the public to inform and compel action on Latino enrollment, completion, and workforce nationally.

 Find information on Latinos and education pathways, financial aid, institutional practices, student success, workforce, HSI related research, and more.